pgailinas/dip-ai-image-detection/docs/12_Evaluate_Two_Models.md

 This notebook executes a structured sequence of steps to evaluate trained models on unseen data:

-1. **Environment Setup and Data Loading**
+### 1. Environment Setup and Verification
-   The runtime environment is initialized, required libraries are imported, and the normalized test dataset is loaded.
+The runtime environment is initialized, required libraries are imported, and all paths are loaded from `project_config.py`.
+Required input files are verified before execution proceeds.

+### 2. Data Loading
+The normalized test dataset is loaded from disk and basic dataset information is displayed.

-2. **Data Validation and Preparation**
+### 3. Data Validation and Preparation
 The test dataset is verified for:

+* Correct metadata structure
-   * Correct structure and feature dimensionality
+* Expected feature dimensionality (**25 features**)
+* Valid class labels and subset values
 * Absence of missing values

-     Feature matrices and labels are prepared for evaluation.
+Feature matrices and encoded labels are prepared for evaluation.

-3. **Model Loading**
+### 4. Model Loading
-   Trained classifier models are loaded from stored `.pkl` files.
+The trained MLP and RBF SVM models are loaded from stored `.pkl` files.

-4. **Prediction Generation**
-   Each model produces predicted class labels and class probabilities for the test dataset.

-5. **Metric Computation**
+### 5. Prediction Generation
+Each model generates:

+* Predicted class labels
+* Class probability estimates

+The correct probability column corresponding to the AI class is extracted for ROC analysis.

+### 6. Metric Computation
-   Evaluation metrics are computed, including accuracy, precision, recall, F1-score, and ROC-AUC.
+Evaluation metrics are computed:

-6. **Diagnostic Analysis**
+* Accuracy
+* Precision
+* Recall
+* F1-score
+* ROC-AUC

+The AI-generated class is treated as the positive class.

+### 7. Confusion Matrix Analysis
+Confusion matrices are computed for both models:

+* Raw count matrices
+* Row-normalized matrices

+Optional visualization is controlled by the `VERBOSE` flag.

+### 8. ROC Curve Analysis
+ROC curves are computed for both models and optionally visualized.
+ROC point data is also prepared for export.

+### 9. Model Comparison
+Final evaluation results are aggregated into:

+* Sorted results table
+* Report-friendly comparison table

+### 10. Output Generation
-   Additional evaluation artifacts are generated:
+All evaluation artifacts are saved:

+* Metrics (CSV + JSON)
 * Confusion matrices
-   * ROC curve data
+* ROC curve points

-7. **Model Comparison**
-   Results are aggregated into comparison tables to enable direct performance assessment between classifiers.

-8. **Output Generation and Validation**
+* Final comparison summary

-   All evaluation artifacts are saved, and validation checks confirm output completeness and consistency.
+Validation checks confirm successful output generation.

 ---

 ## Notes and Design Choices

 * **Independent test evaluation:**
-  The test dataset is never used during training or validation.
+  The test dataset is never used during training, validation, or tuning.

 * **Positive class definition:**
   The AI-generated class is treated as the positive class for all metrics.

 * **Two-model comparison:**
   Both MLP and RBF SVM are evaluated to provide a robust comparison.

 * **Consistent feature pipeline:**
   The same 25 normalized DIP features are used across all stages.

+* **Configuration-driven design:**
+  All file paths and constants are controlled through `project_config.py`.

+* **VERBOSE control:**
+  Optional outputs (tables, plots, detailed diagnostics) are controlled via the `VERBOSE` flag.

+* **Fail-safe validation:**
+  Multiple validation checks ensure dataset integrity, correct label encoding, and consistency of predictions.

 ---